What do you need planning permission for?

 Planning permission is not usually required, providing the work is internal and does not involve enlarging the building.

 If your intention is to convert a garage into a separate house (regardless of who will occupy it), then planning permission may be required no matter what work is involved.
-We advise that you discuss such proposals with your local planning department to ensure that any work you do is lawful and has the correct permissions.

 Do you need planning permission for decking?